 20 x 69 kg

 Length of producer relationship

 HOW DID WE ROAST THIS COFFEE?

-This coffee is being roasted by Dave H. at Pulley Collective in Red Hook, Brooklyn.
-We typically use the Loring S35 Kestrel roaster for this profile - this roaster roasts the beans through convection (heated air) roasting.
+This coffee is being roasted by Ian T. from September 11th to October 5th in Long Island City, Queens.
+We typically use the Loring Kestrel roaster for this profile.
 We have strict guidelines for each of the coffee profiles, and this roast has to pass the development time ratio test as measured in real-time by the roasting software, Cropster.
 Once it does, it is approved for production.

 - 3.0 = exceptional roast - exceeds expectations

 - 2.5 = on par with profile - matches expectations

 - 2.0 = good roast, but 1 or 2 elements could be improved - needs improvement